+HOME has long been a source of credible housing-related research in the commonwealth.
 We build partnerships with local and state government, organizations, and with legislative officials to spark meaningful conversations about housing issues, educate the public and raise awareness, and advocate for systemic change in our communities.

 HOME’s approach to housing research and policy is unique because we are able to gather information externally and internally.
 Our research team studies trends that emerge from our fair housing complaints and investigations, from our housing counseling clients, and from industry and local data sources.
 This research often serves as the catalyst for change in the housing systems that drive economic, educational, and social opportunities.
 The data we gather helps us take a strategic approach to addressing key housing issues.

-Confronting School and Housing Segregation in the Richmond Region examines the changing nature of segregation in the metro-Richmond area, which is now far more multiracial than it was in the past.
+A Spatial Analysis of Segregation in the Richmond Region.
+This report examines the changing nature of segregation in the metro-Richmond area, which is now far more multiracial than it was in the past.
 It offers an understanding of the growing diversity and deepening double segregation by race and poverty in schools.

 An Analysis of the City’s Lending Patterns.
 This report stemmed from an analysis of subprime lending patterns in the City of Richmond during the years leading up to the housing crisis.
 HOME conducted this analysis of the city’s largest lending institutions to better understand the mortgage outcomes of homebuyers throughout the city.

 Over the course of 2014, HOME tested housing providers in the Richmond, Virginia region (the city of Richmond, Henrico County, and Chesterfield County) to determine the extent to which LGBT homeseekers experience discrimination.